alphagov/govuk-import-export-prototype/guide/starting-to-export/move-goods-inside-the-eu.markdown

 ##After you export

-You must keep records of proforma invoices and any customs paperwork for 4 years.
+You must keep records of proforma invoices and any official paperwork for 4 years.

 ###Tasks for bigger exporters